Children and families project

 We have also produced a variety of information resources for particular situations, a selection of which is included below.

-- ESA or benefits for parents - choices when a disabled young person lives at home and is still in education (April 2016)
+- Benefit choices when a disabled young person lives at home and is still in education (April 2016)

-- Completing DLA statements for children and young people – guidance for education staff (May 2011)
+- Completing DLA statements for children and young people – suggestions for education staff (April 2016)